Townsville: Sport and recreation

 Townsville hosts several sporting teams that participate in national competitions.
-These include the North Queensland Cowboys (National Rugby League), and the Townsville Fire (Women's National Basketball League) who play at the Townsville RSL Stadium.
+These include the North Queensland Cowboys (National Rugby League), who play at Queensland Country Bank Stadium and the Townsville Fire (Women's National Basketball League) who play at the Townsville RSL Stadium.
 The city also formerly hosted the Townsville Crocodiles, (National Basketball League) who played out of the Townsville Entertainment Centre, known as The Swamp during Crocs home games.

 Queensland Country Bank Stadium is the home ground for the Cowboys.
 It replaced the Willows Sports Complex.
 The Willows Sports Complex was an official venue for the 2003 Rugby Union World Cup, with three matches played in Townsville.
 Townsville hosted the popular Japanese national rugby union team.
 Tony Ireland Stadium, in the suburb of Thuringowa, has an international standard cricket and AFL stadium.
 Townsville was a host city for the preliminary rounds of the men's (Pool B) and women's (pool A) Basketball competition for the 2018 Gold Coast Commonwealth Games.

+The most popular sport in Townsville is rugby league.
+In addition to the Cowboys in the NRL, Townsville and its surrounding suburbs host a number of local junior and senior rugby league sides in the successful Townsville District Rugby League, including A-grade sides: Brothers Townsville, Norths Devils, Souths, Western Lions and Centrals ASA Tigers.
+The local league has produced a number of Australian internationals such as Gorden Tallis and Gene Miles.

 Townsville also hosts two Touch Football associations.
 The Townsville/Castle Hill Touch Association (TCHTA) conducts competitions annually at its grounds at Queens Park, Townsville.
 Thuringowa Touch Association (TTA) also conducts competitions at Greenwood Park, Kirwan.
 Both competitions have produced a host of regional, state and national representative players and officials.

-Townsville and its surrounding suburbs host a number of junior and senior rugby league sides in the successful Townsville & District Rugby League, including A-grade sides: Bindal Sharks, Brothers Townsville, University Saints and Centrals ASA Tigers.
-The junior league has produced a number of Australian internationals such as Gorden Tallis and Gene Miles.

 Townsville is also home to Football Queensland North.
 Soccer is played by junior participants in the city.
 Major clubs include MA Olympic, Brothers Townsville, and Saints Eagles Souths FC.
 As of 2020, soccer had 3,614 participants in the region.